odoe/odoenet/markdown-pages/blog/remembering-dojo-toolkit/index.md

 </div>
 ```

 This was web components before web components were a thing.
-If memory serves me right, I think this declarative pattern was even possible before the data attributes standard was done, it was `dojo-type`, and then became `dojo-dojo-type`.
+If memory serves me right, I think this declarative pattern was even possible before the data attributes standard was done, it was `dojo-type`, and then became `data-dojo-type`.
 Seriously, Dojo was pushing the boundaries of web development.

 Not specifically in Dijit, but [dgrid](https://dgrid.io/) was a grid component built with Dojo and Dijit.
 I still compare dgrid to other grid components I come across, and many are really good, but man, dgrid can do some amazing stuff with nested rows, components in grids, and customization. _Ah, nostalgia_.